Jahrom

 Jahrom, with several universities, hospitals and medical centers, is one of the academic and medical hubs of southern Iran.
 Jahrom has two industrial towns, a special economic zone, a dry port, a petrochemical plant, an international airport, an IRIB center, customs and a combined cycle power plant.
 Jahrom has special governorate and the municipality of the city is the second municipality in Fars province in terms of history of establishment and degree of municipality after Shiraz.

 Jahrom's economy is based on agriculture and industry, and its most important agricultural products are dates and citrus.
 Jahrom produces 1.2% of the world's dates and 6% of its citrus fruits every year.
 Jahrom International Airport serves the city.

-Name
+Etymology

 There are three theories about the name Jahrom.
 Based on Kar-Namag i Ardashir i Pabagan, in which Jahrom is mentioned as "Zarham"; It is probable that Jahrom means "green space".
-Based on Ahmad Kasravi, the late Iranian historians and philologist, the name Jahrom can be analyzed to render a "warm-place".
+Based on Ahmad Kasravi, the late Iranian historian and philologist, the name Jahrom can be analyzed to render a "warm-place".
 Jahrom consists of "Ja" and "Hrom", Ja means "place" and "Hrom" in Avestan means "high and forbidden fortress", which is other name of the city of Barzeh (the current Takht-e Soleymān) In Iranian Azerbaijan, near the city of Maragheh.